stefan-hoeck/idris2-elab-util/src/Doc/Generic4.md

 ### Compiler Performance

 On my machine, compiling this literate source file takes about eight seconds.
-This doesn't seem to bad, considering that we are generating instances of three type-classes for 24 data types.
-The situation looks even better when we exclude the generic instance of `TTImp`, a data type with 23 constructors, which alone takes about four seconds to derive `Generic`.
-Indeed, when we look at the implementation of `Generic`, we expect its runtime complexity to grow with the square of the number of constructors.
+This doesn't seem too bad, considering that we are generating instances of three type-classes for 24 data types.
+The situation looks even better when we exclude the generic instance of `TTImp`, a data type with 23 constructors, whose `Generic` instance alone takes about four seconds to be derived.
+Indeed, when we look at the implementation of `Generic`, we expect its runtime complexity to grow with the square of the number of constructors since the generic representation of every additional constructor results in additional layer of `S` constructors.
 Considering all of the above, I am pretty happy with the performance of the Idris compiler.